nextcloud/docker/README.md

 - Mounting storage volumes to locations outside of `/var/www/html`.

 > [!WARNING]
-> You should note that data inside the main folder (`/var/www/html`) will be removed during installation and upgrades, unless listed in [upgrade.exclude](https://github.com/nextcloud/docker/blob/master/upgrade.exclude).
+> You should note that data inside the main folder (`/var/www/html`) will be overridden/removed during installation and upgrades, unless listed in [upgrade.exclude](https://github.com/nextcloud/docker/blob/master/upgrade.exclude).
 The additional volumes officially supported are already in that list, but custom volumes will need to be added by you.
-We suggest mounting custom storage volumes outside of `/var/www/html` so that making this adjustment is unnecessary.
+We suggest mounting custom storage volumes outside of `/var/www/html` and if possible read-only so that making this adjustment is unnecessary.
 If you must do so, however, you may build a custom image with a modified `/upgrade.exclude` file that incorporates your custom volume(s).

 ## Using the Nextcloud command-line interface